 “Over four years, I’ve seen her grow tremendously into such a committed intellectual and feminist, and that’s been glorious,” Hastie added.

-McNamara’s attention to detail made her a student who went above and beyond.
+Strength of Character McNamara’s attention to detail made her a student who went above and beyond.
 McNamara executed the intricate balance of a being an extraordinary and diligent student-researcher and a high-level athlete.
 And she still made time to show care for others.

 However, the demands of balancing class, homework, extra research, film projects, labs and practice every day has not been without struggle for McNamara.
 “There are really hard moments where I’m exhausted and calling my mom crying,” she said.
 “The resume doesn’t come without its shortcomings.
 But, I’m a firm believer in finding time for things you are passionate about.”